AMDatIMDEA/tda-segmentor/README.md

 # Overview

 Welcome to tda-segmentor!
-This is a software package written in C++ that generates segmentation of a nanoporous material into different parts based on the region of interest.
-This tool uses ideas from topological data analysis (TDA), to generate what are called as morse smale complexes, which decompose a given space into smaller segments which can then be individually compared and analyzed.
+This is a software package written in C++ that segments a nanoporous material into different regions, which can then be used to identify unique features and properties.
+This tool uses ideas from topological data analysis (TDA), to generate what are called as morse smale complexes, which decompose a given space into monotonically disjoint segments which can then be isolated and analyzed.
 This tool is built on the [Topology Toolkit (TTK)](https://topology-tool-kit.github.io/), an open source TDA library that does most of the TDA analysis.
 The package tda-segmentor, outputs in a high-throughput way the segment information of the void space, the void space accessible to a guest molecule, graph representations of the accessible void space, graph representation of the solid region etc.

 # Installation Instructions